Anatomy

 promotional features, or customer reviews.

-- Indicates whether the switch is turned on (true
+Return: boolean - Indicates whether the switch is turned on (true) or off (false).

 Example: